Marika Koroibete: Rugby league: Fiji

 Koroibete made his international debut for Fiji at the 2013 World Cup, as Fiji defeated Ireland 32-14.
 He played in all five of Fiji's games.
 In the match against Samoa, he made seven tackle breaks and ran over 220 metres with the ball.

 The following year Koroibete was selected to play for Fiji in the 2014 Pacific Test against Samoa.
 He played on the wing in the 32–16 loss at Penrith Stadium.

 On 2 May 2015, he played for Fiji against Papua New Guinea in the 2015 Melanesian Cup, playing on the wing.
 He scored 2 tries in a Man of the Match performance in Fiji's 22-10 victory at Cbus Super Stadium.

 Rugby union: Australia

 In October 2016, just weeks after playing in the 2016 NRL Grand Final, Koroibete was named in the Wallabies squad for their end-of-year tour to Europe.
 He did not play in the test matches but gained his first appearance playing for the Australia XV side against the French Barbarians team in Bordeaux.

 Koroibete made his test debut for Australia against at Canberra on 16 September 2017.

+Koroibete is a two-time winner of the John Eales Medal, winning the award in 2019 and 2022.